6G Channel Modeling: Requirement, Measurement, Methodology and Simulator

 For aerial channels like AG and AA, due to the rise of UAV technology, the corresponding channel measurements have gradually conducted.
 In \cite{SAGIN_AG_1}, the path loss of the UAV channel was studied at 2.3 GHz in urban and nonurban scenarios.
 In \cite{SAGIN_AG_4, SAGIN_M_SUN, SAGIN_AG_K1}, the National Aeronautics and Space Administration (NASA) Glenn Research Center sponsored a comprehensive AG channel measurement study of the C-bands.
 These measurements covered nearly all the typical local ground environments, including overwater, hilly, mountainous, suburban, and near-urban areas.
 Researchers in \cite{SAGIN_AG_2} also conducted wideband measurements using a direct-sequence spread-spectrum channel measurement platform to characterize propagation at 2.05 GHz.
 In \cite{SAGIN_AG_3}, a channel measurement for a low-altitude AG channel was conducted at 915 MHz.
 In \cite{SAGIN_AG_5}, AG channel measurements were conducted in open and suburban areas at 4.3 GHz.
 In \cite{SAGIN_AG_6}, authors studied time-varying AG channels based on the measurement data at 6.5 GHz, with a particular focus on the clustering and tracking of multipath components.
 In \cite{SAGIN_AG_K2}, the measurement of the AG channel in a near-airport scenario at 5 GHz was conducted.
-In addition, AA channels for UAVs were investigated based on laboratory measurements and several experimental flights in \cite{SAGIN_AA_1}.
-According to Table \ref{SAGINtable1}, it can be found that measurements of aerial channels are conducted mainly in AG scenarios, channel measurements in AA and other scenarios are scarce.
+In addition, AA channels for UAVs were investigated based on laboratory measurements and several experimental flights in \cite{SAGIN_AA_1}. \cite{9460824} measured the short-range AS channel at 5 GHz in the Pacific Ocean using a channel sounder based on Direct Sequence-Spread Spectrum (DS-SS) technology, and verified the proposed non-stationary channel model for unmanned aerial vehicles to ships. \cite{10132977} measured the AS channel at 2.2 GHz using NI USRP software-defined radio equipment and evaluated the communication performance of the system.
+According to Table~\ref{SAGINtable1}, it can be found that measurements of aerial channels are conducted mainly in AG scenarios, channel measurements in AA and other scenarios are scarce.
 Besides, measurement campaigns were conducted in relatively low frequency bands, which are from 0.92 to 6.5 GHz.
 For channel characteristics, in addition to path loss and shadow fading, AG channel measurements also focus on small scale characteristics such as delay spread, Ricean K-factor (K-factor), Doppler spread and others.